datacommonsorg/docsite/contributing/background/glossary.md

 ---
 # Glossary of Common Terms

-This page contains a selection of key terms important to understanding the structure of data within DataCommons.
+This page contains a selection of key terms important to understanding the structure of data within Data Commons.

 ## Term List